LAAC-LSCP/exelang-consortium-information-booklet/docs/03_corpus_collectors.md

 - Retain ownership and managerial control of their dataset at all times.
 - Withdraw their dataset from the ExELang Consortium at any time by revoking custodian access through the relevant scientific archive.
 - Receive formal citation and acknowledgement in all publications using their data.
+Note that for model development and benchmarking publications, citation does not imply co-authorship.
 - Be informed of and offered participation in (or the right to withdraw from) any proposed use of their data beyond model development and benchmarking.
 - Negotiate bilateral agreements with custodians or other researchers that supplement or modify the baseline consortium terms (see [Section 5.3](05_publication_rules.md)).